Don't think for a second that he was exaggerating, either.

 It was the second punt return touchdown of McCluster's career, and it came at an opportune time not only for the Chiefs but also for the fourth-year wide receiver.

 McCluster has been trying to find his niche in the NFL ever since he was drafted in the second round in 2010.
 He stands just 5-foot-9 and 165 pounds and he's never been able to handle running back duties, even though previous regimes have tried.
-He's more suited to be a wide receiver, but his lack of size doesn't necessarily help.

 Finally, McCluster seems to be finding his place under new coach Andy Reid.